AaronBray/AaronBray.github.io/about.md

 ## -Ethical Hacker-

 This is my personal page for CTF Write-Ups, and Personal Projects.
+Everything published here was done with explicit permission and/or without malicious action
 <br>
 <br>
 Do not hack this site or steal any of my work as your own.